frattaro/digital-usd/index.md

 ### 4. Monetary Competition
 - Swap patterns create natural pressure on token policies.
 - Well-governed currencies will be easier to trade and more useful, while poorly managed tokens will face liquidity scarcity.

 ---

-## VIII. 💵 Physical Cash Integration

-### 1. Tamper-Evident Tear-Open QR Code Cash

-- Physical bills are printed by the U.S. Treasury and each corresponds to a **unique wallet** containing a fixed amount of digital USD tokens.
-- Each note has a **tamper-evident seal** hiding the **private key**, and a **visible QR code** showing the public wallet address.
-- These notes **function exactly like physical cash**: whoever possesses the paper, possesses the funds.

-### 2. Treasury-Managed Issuance

-- The U.S. Treasury creates a new wallet for every note printed.
-- The treasury mints digital USD tokens into each wallet in advance.
-- The private key is printed and sealed inside the note at the time of issuance.
-- Denominations are fixed and printed directly on the note (e.g., $1, $5, $20).

-### 3. Usage Behavior

-- **Spending** a note does *not* require opening it.
-- The bearer physically hands the note to the recipient, just like cash.
-- **Transferring** the funds to a digital wallet **does** require opening the seal and scanning the private key.
-- Once opened, the note is considered void for further physical transfer, as its private key is exposed.

-### 4. Offline Utility and Finality

-- Notes enable **offline peer-to-peer payments**, disaster recovery, and unbanked commerce.
-- Value is **inherent to the physical item**, similar to bearer instruments.
-- Finality is physical until the wallet is drained or the note is opened.

-### 5. Anti-Fraud and Verification

-- Public QR code allows anyone to verify the balance of a note in real time.
-- Scanning the public key reveals:
-  - Amount
-  - Status (unspent/spent)
-  - Wallet history (if transferred digitally)
-- Tamper-evident seals prevent covert access to the private key.

----